Agriculture investment

 Annual row crops

-Replanted every year, our annual row crops generally priced comparably across the globe.
+Replanted every year, our annual row crops are generally priced comparably across the globe.
 They may include commodity corn, soybeans, cotton, wheat, rice, or specialty crops such as vegetables.

 Perennial permanent crops